Vaughan, Billy

 Billy Vaughan scored nine times in thirty-three games for Exeter City during his only season with the club in 1927/28.
 He joined the Grecians from Burton Town and later played for Merthyr Town.

-He played in the Birmingham and District League with Willenhall. ahead of spending two seasons with Bristol Rovers (6 league appearances, one goal).
-He then signed for Shrewsbury Town in 1921 and on to Merthyr Town a year later.
-William signed for Wrexham in 1924 and scored 2 goals in 11 league matches.
-His next move was to Burton Town in 1926-27, from where he joined Exeter City in the summer of 1927.
+Billy played in the Birmingham and District League with Willenhall ahead of spending two seasons with Bristol Rovers (6 league appearances, one goal) prior to moves to Shrewsbury Town and Merthyr Town.
+Signing for Wrexham in 1924, where he scored twice in 11 league matches, his next move was to Burton Town in 1926/27 from where he joined Exeter City in the summer of 1927.

 ---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------